ecomfe/veui-docs/one/docs/en-US/components/overlay.md

 As the root element of all overlays are placed as direct children of the `<body>` element, this prop can be used to specify custom classes for the root element to customize styles.
 :::
 ^^^

+^^^overlay-style
+The style expression applied to the root element of the overlay.
+Supports all values defined by [Vue's `style` expressions](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles).

 ### Slots